kvrsh/blog/_posts/2021-02-12-bacteria-and-the-self.md

 - are commonly thought of as entities
 - are formed of many invididuals that cooperate
 - have goals and desires (policies and trade agreements)
-- sacrifice some individuals for the benefit of the collective (soldiers, and other dangerous "necessary" occupations)
+- sacrifice some individuals for the benefit of the collective (soldiers, and other dangerous "necessary" occupations; low-pay immigrants who do jobs that citizens won't do)

 I think we do a good job of anthropomorphising countries, but at the same time we fail to do so entirely.
 We know and conceive of countries and their goals as being orchestrated through democracy, politics, leaders, elected or not.
 But these mechanisms are not all powerful.
 Momentum, history, the lack of cooperation between citizens of a country (autoimmune reactions?), lots of things come together which sometimes force countries not to act in their apparent self-interest.
 More than that, these things are likely to push individuals to perform certain actions that are against their self-interest.